arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 We want to thank Ryan again for taking out the time to give us this deep dive into how this space actually got started!

-**Ahmed Khan:** Prior to being one of the co-founders of Wild Earth Pet, you were the co-founder of [IndieBio](//indiebio.co), a SOSV-backed life science accelerator, and [Berkley Biolabs](//www.berkeleybiolabs.com).
-How did you first get passionate and involved in this field and what motivated you to co-found IndieBio and Berkley Biolabs?
+**Ahmed Khan:** Prior to being one of the co-founders of Wild Earth Pet, you were a part of the co-founding team of [IndieBio](//indiebio.co), a SOSV-backed life science accelerator, and [Berkley Biolabs](//www.berkeleybiolabs.com).
+How did you first get passionate and involved in this field?

 **Ryan Bethencourt:** It actually started with a frustration of mine.
-Prior to co-founding IndieBio, myself and Ron \[Shigeta], my other co-founder, founded Berkley Biolabs, which was a little incubator for science-based startups on the outskirts of Berkley. **It was because of the frustration we had.
+Prior to IndieBio, myself and Ron \[Shigeta], my other co-founder, founded Berkley Biolabs, which was a little incubator for science-based startups on the outskirts of Berkley. **It was because of the frustration we had.
 It was hard to make low-cost science work.** When you look all around you, especially in Silicon Valley, you grow frustrated because there are all these tech startups that are being founded but very few science-based startups.
 Particularly biotech-based startups.

 We thought we could make a difference by making it possible to have access to low-cost tools to do science outside of large companies or academia.
 The reason for that is that you couldn’t innovate in either of those two groups.
 Either the large company or academia would own your intellectual property. **So we had this vision: to help scientists become entrepreneurs.**